 You must have done several road trips in your entire life either with your family or friends.
-But the Chitkul road trip will totally be going to be a different experience altogether.
-Because you will be surpassing amongst the most dangerous motorable roads in India (Sangla), the drastically changing mountain climate, & patience level.
+But the road trip to Chitkul will be going to be a different experience altogether.
+Because you will be surpassing amongst the most dangerous motorable roads in India (Sangla), the drastically changing mountain climate, & patience level most importantly.

-This post will be going to cover how you should plan your Chitkul road trip on the HRTC bus for a blissful experience in the Kinnaur region.
+This post will be going to cover how you should plan your road trip to Chiktul on the HRTC bus for a blissful experience in the Kinnaur region.

 Patience, Patience, Patience!
-The Chitkul road trip will be going to test all.
+The road trip to Chitkul will be going to test all.

 Are there any accessible airports nearby or a railway station?
 Nope, just hop on the bus and let the journey on the HRTC begins.